-This glamorous, intimate riverside hotel began life as two Georgian townhouses, later joined together by Lady Anne Bingham, a forebear of Lord Lucan.
-By 1899, two poets, Katherine Harris Bradley and Edith Emma Cooper, were writing there under the nom de plume of Michael Field.
+This glamorous but intimate riverside hotel began life as two Georgian townhouses, later joined together by Lady Anne Bingham, a forebear of Lord Lucan.
+From 1899-1914 it was home to two writers, Katherine Bradley and Edith Cooper, who published poetry together under a nom de plume.
 ‘I have rubbed myself against nature’s great, warm hand,’ wrote Katherine, after a bout of gardening ‘in a spirit of pagan delight’.
 Crikey.
 Today’s owner, Samantha Trinder, ably assisted by brilliant general manager Erick Kervaon, has created a special place in which to stay and dine.
-Slick and contemporary, the hotel has the friendliest staff, a fun cocktail bar and a beautiful restaurant, a Richmond hotspot where natural modern British cuisine excels.
-But it’s the setting that adds the extra magic here, and the view: the river right there at the end of the expansive terrace and pretty walled garden, with the towpath and the water, rowing boats and pleasure craft beyond.
-And London on the doorstep.
-Doubles from £164.
+Slick and contemporary, the hotel has the friendliest staff, a fun cocktail bar and a beautiful restaurant – a Richmond hotspot where modern British cuisine excels.
+But it’s the setting and the view that add the extra magic here: the river is just at the end of the expansive terrace with its pretty walled garden, and there’s a towpath alongside the water, with rowing boats and pleasure craft plashing by.
+And London on your doorstep.

 Want to find out more?
 Visit the hotel's .

 Back to all Great British Hotels